 (e) secure the necessary information from corporate employees and/or the claimant that supports IC status under the applicable legal standards; and

-(f) draft and submit expeditiously a cogent and persuasive response to the notice, while expressly recognizing the IC’s right to unemployment benefits as a self-employed individual under the CARES Act.
+(f) draft and submit expeditiously a cogent and persuasive response to the notice, while expressly recognizing the IC’s right to unemployment benefits under the CARES Act.